opening-up-chatgpt/opening-up-chatgpt.github.io/readme.md

     🟩 Peer-reviewed paper(s) are available that cover all parts of the software including base models, fine-tuning, and RLHF components.

-**Datasheets**
+**Model card**

+    🟥 Model card(s) not available.

+    🟧 Model card(s) that provide partial insight on model architecture, training, fine-tuning, and evaluation are available.

+    🟩 Model card(s) are available that provide comprehensive insight on model architecture, training, fine-tuning, and evaluation are available.

+**Datasheet**

     🟥 Datasheet(s) are not available.

-    🟧 Datasheet(s) that provide partial insight on data collection and curation and on model architecture, training, fine-tuning, and evaluation are available.
+    🟧 Datasheet(s) that provide partial insight on data collection and curation are available.

-    🟩 Datasheet(s) are available that provide comprehensive insight on data collection and curation and on model architecture, training, fine-tuning, and evaluation are available.
+    🟩 Datasheet(s) are available that provide comprehensive insight on data collection and curation are available.

 ### **Access methods**